ChristopherDay/Gangster-Legends-Legacy/README.md

 I will still provide security updates but i wont be updating the core code to work with PHP 7.0 etc ...

-For an updated script see https://github.com/ChristopherDay/Gangster-Legends-V2/.
+For an updated script see [https://github.com/ChristopherDay/Gangster-Legends-V2/](Gangster Legends V2).

+## How to install

+Jamiee @ [https://makewebgames.io](Make Web Games) made a youtube video on how to install GL on xampp, you can view this [https://www.youtube.com/watch?v=Etl8uh0_Jy0](here).

+I dont have time to write text instructions for a project that is over 8 years old now.

 ## Features